Sergey Kashintsev: Release and serial murders

 In 1985, Kashintsev was released from prison after serving out the entirety of his sentence.
-After being outcasted by fellow homeless people due to his anger and drinking issues, he began travelling around the country via trains, spending most of his free time conversing with women who were prone to drinking or were beggars.
-His modus operandi consisted of inviting them for a drink at an isolated area and offer to have sex with them - if the prospective victim refused, he would instead rape her before resorting to either beating, strangling or choking her to death using whatever he had on hand.
+After being outcast by fellow homeless people due to his anger and drinking issues, he began travelling around the country via trains, spending most of his free time conversing with women who were prone to drinking or were beggars.
+His modus operandi consisted of inviting them for a drink at an isolated area and offering to have sex with them - if the prospective victim refused, he would instead rape her before resorting to either beating, strangling or choking her to death using whatever he had on hand.

-His first confirmed murder occurred on July 25, 1985, in Chelyabinsk, when he met 34-year-old Larkova and offered her to have a drink with her.
-After drinking alcohol together, they sneaked into the studio building of the regional Glinka Opera and Ballet Theater, hiding in area which was still under construction.
+His first confirmed murder occurred on 25 July 1985, in Chelyabinsk, when he met 34-year-old Larkova and offered her to have a drink with her.
+After drinking alcohol together, they snuck into the studio building of the regional Glinka Opera and Ballet Theater, hiding in an area which was still under construction.
 While there, Kashintsev decided to kill his companion, tearing off her clothes and beating her with his fists and a stick before ultimately strangling her with his bare hands.

-On January 8, 1986, Kashintsev met 57-year-old Fyodorova at the railroad station in Kirov, and decided to invite her over to the apartment of an some acquaintances.
+On 8 January 1986, Kashintsev met 57-year-old Fyodorova at the railroad station in Kirov, and decided to invite her over to the apartment of some acquaintances.
 When night came and everybody was asleep, he grabbed the woman by the neck and dragged her to the bathtub, where he bashed her head against the edge.
 After she fell down, he proceeded to strangle Fyodorova before picking up a rasp and repeatedly striking her to death with it.

 All of his subsequent crimes followed a similar pattern.
-On several occasions, innocent people would be questioned and detained for crimes he had committed: the best known example was for the murder of 29-year-old kindergarten guard Tamara Gatilova in Arzamas, for which three teenagers were initially arrested.
-The trio was tortured into confessing by police officers, but after a long trial, their innocence was eventually proven and they were released without charges.
+On several occasions, innocent people would be questioned and detained for crimes he had committed: the best-known example was the murder of 29-year-old kindergarten guard Tamara Gatilova in Arzamas, for which three teenagers were initially arrested.
+The trio were tortured into confessing by police officers, but after a long trial, their innocence was eventually proven and they were released without charges.
 Aside from this, many victims remained unaccounted for due to their lifestyles and they were found long after they had died.
 Due to the passage of time and lack of clues, their deaths were erroneously attributed to natural causes, accidents or alcohol poisoning.